-Primary school teachers are getting widespread support for their efforts to incorporate age appropriate, technical topics into their classroom discussions.
+Primary school teachers are getting widespread support for their efforts to incorporate age-appropriate, technical topics into their classroom discussions.
 Traditionally, they have used specially crafted activities for their students as a basis to ask them questions about any number of subjects.
-Now the emphasis is on asking questions about design and experimentation that lead to absorption of math, science and engineering principles.
-Parents, community organizations and local businesses have been enlisted to help these educators in as many ways as possible to promote activities for early technical literacy through the Educate to Innovate Initiative.
-Even public universities help promote the initiative by offering primary school teachers additional, subject specific training.
+Now the emphasis is on asking questions about design and experimentation that lead to the absorption of math, science, and engineering principles.
+Parents, community organizations, and local businesses have been enlisted to help these educators in as many ways as possible to promote activities for early technical literacy through the Educate to Innovate Initiative.
+Even public universities help promote the initiative by offering primary school teachers additional, subject-specific training.

 Secondary Schools Specialize in STEM

 Statistics show that many students who enroll in technical or scientific related majors at the university level often change majors because they find the work too challenging.
-The early childhood, primary school and secondary school STEM related course work helps to make sure that students are prepared to enter technical programs at the university level without heavy reliance on remedial training.
+Early childhood, primary school, and secondary school STEM-related course work helps to make sure that students are prepared to enter technical programs at the university level without heavy reliance on remedial training.